AlmartDev/SimpleFileEncrypter/readme.md

 - Adding the capability to encrypt entire directories.

 # Encrypted file
-There is a encrypted file, can you try to unencrypt it without the key?
+There is a encrypted file, can you unencrypt it without the key?
 <details>
   <summary>File key</summary>
   Yes, the key is 1234!